SiglabsOP/Risk-Assessment-PRO/README.md

 - **Abort Functionality**: Allow users to abort the training process at any time.
 - **RA.py Restart**: Automatically restart the main Risk Assessment software after training completion.
 - **User Interface**: Interactive interface using `Tkinter` for monitoring and controlling the training process.

+While this program does not define risk for you directly, it can help you set reference points and help you manage risk indirectly.

 If you enjoy this program, buy me a coffee https://buymeacoffee.com/siglabo